RoboticsBrno/RB0002-BatteryPack/README.md

 - split boards for the charger and the battery pack
 - zipped gerbers for the boards you can directly use for manufacturing

+Makefile uses [KiKit](https://github.com/yaqwsx/KiKit), therefore it has to be available on your system.